 A popular stop for school groups, bus tours and history fans alike, Rio Vista has undergone conservation, restoration and multiple facelifts and remains the centrepiece of the site.
 Visitors can wander the house and learn about the place of the Chaffey family within the wider history of the town of Mildura.

 feature an ever changing program of exhibitions from local artists, touring artists and featured collections with a focus on the interesting and the diverse.
-The permanent collection of Mildura Arts Centre long ago outgrew the gallery walls, but we always manage to have a few pieces out for our visitors to enjoy.
+The permanent collection of Mildura Arts Centre long ago outgrew the gallery walls, but we always try to have a few Collection works out for our visitors to enjoy.

 The theatre auditorium